Keagnn/Trains/README.md

 - This application uses Firebase to store all of the train data into one organized database.
 - all trains you may see are created by anyone who visits the site.
+- Moment Js is also used to format the time
 [Try it out!]( https://akotu.github.io/Trains/)